-- Reaching the business value conclusion
+Reaching the business value conclusion

-Let’s examine in more detail what happens at each step.
+Let’s take a look in detail what happens at each step.

 Step 1: Planning and preparation

-Just as running a successful business takes planning and disciplined effort, effective business valuation requires organization and attention to detail.
+Much like running a successful business, effective business valuation requires planning and attention to detail.
 The two key starting points toward establishing your business worth are:

 - determining why you need business valuation

 - assembling all the required information

-It may seem surprising at first that the valuation results are influenced by your need for business valuation may affect the results you get.
+You may be surprised at first that your reasons for business valuation may affect the results you get.
 Isn’t business value absolute?
 Not really.
-Business valuation is a process of measuring business worth.
-And this process depends on two key elements: how you measure business value and under what circumstances.
+True, you use business valuation to measure business worth objectively.
+But the outcome depends on two key elements: how you measure business value and under what circumstances.

 Business value depends on how and why it’s measured

-A few examples will illustrate this important point.
+A couple of examples will illustrate this important point.

-Let’s say you want to sell your business.
+Let’s say you have decided it's time to sell your business.
 Business has been good, with revenues and profits growing each year.
-You plan to market the business until a suitable buyer is found.
+You plan to market the business until the right buyer is found.
 You want to pick the best offer and are not in a hurry to sell.

 In this situation your standard of value is the so-called fair market value.
 Your premise of value is a business sale of 100% ownership interest, on a going concern basis.
-In other words, you plan to sell your business to the highest and most suited bidder and it will continue running under the new ownership.
+In other words, you plan to sell your business to the highest and best bidder and expect it to continue running under the new ownership.

 Next let’s imagine that you own a small business that has developed a product of great interest to a large public corporation.
 They already approached you offering to buy you out.
-They have some great plans for your product and want to sell it internationally.
+They have great plans for your product and want to sell it internationally.
 These people are even prepared to offer you some of their publicly traded stock.
-As your CPA tells you this can significantly lower your taxable gain on the business sale.
+Your CPA tells you the offer price is right and the deal terms should help lower your taxes.